Geoff Hoon: Bit of a Twat

 We gave out perhaps a hundred copies of the flyer, maybe more (we'd printed around 200).
 Considering I'd knocked them together in a hurry the previous day, I was quite proud of them and think they strike an appropriate, intelligent tone, but then what do I know?:

 Geoff Hoon has come to the University, ostensibly to 'answer your questions'.
 While we have no intention of preventing him speaking, we feel that with 'coalition' forces currently involved in a major assault on the Iraqi city of Fallujah, that his visit should not pass unchallenged.
-This being the case, a number of possible questions spring to mind:
+This being the case, a number of possible questions spring to mind:' How does he respond to the charge that 'sending 850 British troops to reinforce 130,000 Americans can only be a political gesture, designed to ease President George Bush's re-election'?
+(Scotland on Sunday, 24/10/04) And further, does he believe that this justifies the five deaths the unit has sustained since the redeployment?If you think these are important questions we encourage you to push the Minister on them.
+You may also want to join our picket and/or get involved in the event below.

 ' Why has he refused to apologise for the invasion of Iraq, even in the face of overwhelming evidence that it was predicated on lies, half-truths and omissions?